jmofyi/pastorjeremiah/_posts/2019-01-30-how-to-be-used-by-god.md

 ---
-title: HOW TO BE USED BY GOD
+title: How To Be Used By God
-description: I'm just an average guy
+description: I'm just an average guy.
 image: ''
 tags:
 - being called